tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * [`LSTM` layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM?version=stable): It's used to add an LSTM layer to the model.

 Explain to students that the `Embedding` layer requires at least three parameters as follows.
 The `vocabulary_size` refers to the size of the vocabulary in the text that is going to be processed; this variable is set at the total number of words in the `tokenizer` dictionary plus `1`.
 The second parameter needed by this layer is the `input_length`; this parameter is set at `140` (`max_words` variable) that is the value defined for padding the reviews.
 Finally, the third parameter is the `embedding_size`; this parameter specifies how many dimensions will be used to represent each word.
-As a rule-of-thumb, a multiple of eight could be used; for this demo, tuning the model value `64` delivered the best result.
+As a rule-of-thumb, a multiple of eight could be used; for this demo, tuning the model value to `64` delivered the best result.

 ```python
 # Model set-up